BLE-LTER/ble-handbook/handbook.md

 - Then with the nickname for the dataset if applicable, e.g. "hydrography", not if dataset is nicknamed after PI
 - Then one or two word descriptive moniker for data
 - Example: "BLE_LTER_CTD.csv".
 I used to add the timeframe to filenames, e.g. "BLE_LTER_CTD_2018_ongoing.csv" but on reflection I do not think this is necessary.

+Data sort, sort all discrete CP datasets in the following order before submission.
+Use the R function `bleutils::sort_CP_columns` to do this quickly, only after `bleutils::rename_attributes` has been called to ensure that column names are exactly as below.
+- node
+- lagoon
+- station
+- date_collected
+- water_column_position

 <a id="other-datasets-pi-driven-datasets-in-ble-terminology"></a>
 ## Other datasets (PI-driven datasets in BLE terminology)